multidots/sync-product-from-amazon/README.md

 1.0
 Initial release.
 No upgrades available yet.

 ## Credits
 Sync Product From Amazon is developed by Multidots.
 We appreciate the contributions from the open-source community.

 ## Support
 For support or questions, please [open an issue](https://github.com/multidots/sync-product-from-amazon/issues) or contact us via our website at [multidots.com](http://multidots.com/).

+## License
+This plugin is licensed under the GPLv2 or later license.

 ## Get In Touch